mcvoid/mcvoid.github.io/content/docs/player-guide/character-creation/_index.md

 ### Multi-classing

-A class is chosen at character creation, and as the character gains levels, the classes may offer new things to do.
-For simplicity's sake, a character may not change levels, but there are certain classes, namely the various racial martial archetypes, which effectively function as multi-class options, as they borrow abilities from two other classes.
+A class is chosen at character creation, and as the character gains levels, the classes may offer new abilities.
+For simplicity's sake, a character may not change classes, and they may not take on more than one class at a time.
+However, there are certain classes, namely the various racial martial archetypes, which effectively function as multi-class options, as they borrow abilities from two other classes.